Loading Dock Safety Tips to Prevent Injuries

 These safety chains are usually painted in a bright color such as a neon orange or green.
 This helps to draw attention to their presence.

-Another quick and easy way to ensure warehouse employees or visitors are aware of a potentially open dock door is to paint the floor surrounding the area.
+Another quick and easy way to ensure your warehouse employees or visitors are aware of a potentially open dock door is to paint the floor surrounding the area.
 A bright yellow is the preferred color to apply there.

 Floor markings accompanied by signage provide ample notifications that a safety hazard exists.